This page provides an overview of the Order Management System (OMS) order flow.

 - Cannot be reverted (go backward to undo, then move forward again).

-- Moves through a series of stages, as shown in the use case diagram below.
+- Moves through a series of stages, as shown in the use case and diagram below.

 - Includes Order status, Order status reason, and Order line statuses (New, Cancel, Resourced, Shipped, etc.)